skolodyazhnyy/go-common/backoff/README.md

 ## Usage

 Just instantiate new backoff with `backoff.New()` and call `.Timeout()` everytime you need to encrease delay.

-For custom backoff time periods you can use `backoff.NewWithParameters()` in which you can specify the maximum time delay and after how long it has to be reset
+For custom backoff time periods you can use `backoff.NewWithParameters()` in which you can specify the maximum time delay and after how long it has to be reset.

 ## Example
+With default maximum delay period and reset after period:

 ```go
 package main